 This will update the windows registry (the file ciao(.reg) lists the additions) and also create some .bat files which may be useful for running Ciao executables from the command line.
 It also creates initialization scripts for the emacs editor.
 The actions performed by the installation script are reported in the installation window.

-The emacs editor (in all its versions: Un*x, Windows, etc.) can be downloaded from, for example, http://www.emacs.org/, and also from the many GNU mirror sites worldwide (See http://www.gnu.org/ for a list), in the gnu/emacs and gnu/windows/emacs directories.
-You can find answers to frequently asked questions (FAQ) about emacs in general at http://www.gnu.org/software/emacs/emacs-faq.text and about the Windows version at http://www.gnu.org/software/emacs/windows/ntemacs.html (despite the ntemacs name it runs fine also as is on Win9X and Win2000 machines).
+Official relases for the latest emacs versions can be downloaded from https://www.gnu.org/software/emacs/#Obtaining (See the gnu/emacs and gnu/windows/emacs directories in FTP mirrors).
+You can find answers to frequently asked questions (FAQ) about emacs in general at http://www.gnu.org/software/emacs/manual/efaq.html and about the Windows version at http://www.gnu.org/software/emacs/manual/efaq-w32.html.

 You need to tell emacs how to load the Ciao mode automatically when editing and how to access the on-line documentation: